12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 9. Emicakes

 Durian, love it or hate it, it is here to stay.
 The pungent fruit has found its way into mooncakes as well as the hearts of mooncake lovers.
-Durian devotees would be happy to know that several mooncake merchants are selling durian flavors this year.
+Durian devotees would be happy to know that several mooncake merchants are selling durian flavours this year.

 Durian mooncakes from Emicakes, Singapore